swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 Furthermore, the things that make overriding such a powerful and flexible tool for programmers also have a noticeable, negative impact on performance.
-Swift is a statically compiled language.
+Swift is a statically (not JIT) compiled language.
 It is also a high-level language with a number of intrinsic features that simplify and generalize the programming model and/or improve the safety and security of programming in Swift.
 These features have costs, but the